5 Best Parks in Columbia MD: Blandair Regional Park & More

 - Walking trail

-Wilde Lake Park features the artificial Wilde Lake, a 1.46-mile walking path, and a small playground.
+Wilde Lake Park features the artificial Wilde Lake, one of Columbia's best lakes for recreation, along with a 1.46-mile walking path and a small playground.
 The free park offers excellent opportunities for fishing, boating, hiking, biking, and more.

 The Columbia Association built Wilde Lake in 1966 and named it after the nearby Wilde Lake community, which is considered one of Columbia's best neighborhoods.
 The lake welcomes fishing and boating, but some areas are restricted because they are part of a swan refuge.
 The boathouse allows visitors to rent a kayak or paddleboat.